Everything You Need to Know About Vitamin E

 Vitamin E is fat-soluble, meaning that when you consume it, your body stores it and uses it when needed.
 Vitamin E helps enhance “Immune function and prevents clots from forming in heart arteries”.
 It also acts as an antioxidant and an Anti-Inflammatory in your body to neutralize free radicals.
 Free radicals age and break down your healthy cells which can lead to chronic diseases.
 Studies are still currently being done on the impacts of Vitamin E on heart disease, eye disorder, cancer, and cognitive decline.

 Vitamin E And Beauty

-If you’re interested in adding extra virgin olive oil to your beauty routine check out our beauty post complete with three do-it-yourself face mask recipes!
+If you’re interested in adding extra virgin olive oil to your beauty routine check out our beauty post complete with three DIY Face Mask recipes!

 Written by Mandy Zhen

 Reviewed by Kelly Powers, MA, RDN, a Registered Dietitian Nutritionist who takes a holistic approach to nutrition and health.
 Kelly is a recipe developer with a food blog highlighting whole foods, simple recipes, and her life in San Francisco.
 She’s the creator of 52 Weeks, a weekly meal plan program that helps users get back in the kitchen and feed themselves well.
 Kelly is also a co-founder of Olivaio.